 These documents must be current at the time of application, with the exception of the Australian passport

-Name changes: You must present original documentation supporting every name change since your birth or acquisition of Australian citizenship.
+You must present original documentation supporting every name change since your birth or acquisition of Australian citizenship.
 Please see the Name change section for further details.

 5. Obtain passport photos

 You need to provide two high quality colour glossy photo prints that are no more than six months old.
 No retouching of photographs permitted.
 The photos must meet particular requirements.
 We recommend you check the requirements before you have your photos taken and ensure the person taking the photos understands these requirements.

 6. Choose a guarantor to endorse your application form and one of your photos